nickdevtech/Ai-Coach/README.md

 ## 📘 Live Demo
 👉 [AI Career Coach](https://ai-coach-gu85-git-main-nicks-projects-12f88e89.vercel.app)
-> ⚠ If you see an “Internal Error,” check that your environment variables and database settings are configured properly.

----

 ## 🤝 Contributing
 Contributions are welcome!
 Fork the repo, make changes, and submit a pull request.